 12. You will always have fresh flowers for your home.

-Enjoy fresh flowers in every room of your house when you grow a garden.
+You don’t have to grow vegetables to have a garden!
+Enjoy fresh flowers in every room of your house when you grow a flower garden.
 Picking your own flowers each day will be fun and add so much color to your décor.

 13. Gardening provides inexpensive gifts for family and friends.